 My flight dining started with an appetizer of a cheese poof thing and Champers.
 My table was set for dinner around an hour after takeoff and started with a choice of salmon, lobster, or Swiss charcuterie with cream cheese.
 Next came a soup with smoked duck and a seasonal salad (very good).

 Mains were a choice between beef tenderloin with ox cheek confit and sweet potatoes, or rabbit with chanterelles and potato gratin, or a herb-crusted fillet of fish.
 This was followed by a cheese course and Swiss chocolates.
-About an hour before landing, you could pick a meal, although there was no official menu.
+You could pick a meal about an hour before landing, although there was no official menu.
 Something like a salad or whatever takes your fancy.

 The screen in First is very large at 32-inches with high resolution.
 It is like having your own movie theatre in your seat compartment.
 There are more than enough movies and shows to keep you entertained.
 The Swiss Boeing 777s offer Wi-Fi and First Class passengers get a voucher for 50MB worth of data, which would cost about $20 USD.